 In September 2020, FASB issued ASU No. 2020-07, "Not-for-Profit Entities" (Topic 958): Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets (ASU 2020-07), which requires not-for-profit entities to present contributed nonfinancial assets as a separate line item in the statements of activities and requires certain additional disclosures related to contributed nonfinancial assets.
 ASU 2020-07 is effective for fiscal years beginning after June 15, 2021.
-The Foundation is currently evaluating the impact on the financial statements of adopting ASU 2020-07.
+The Foundation adopted ASU 2020-07 on July 1, 2021, which did not have a significant impact on the Foundation's financial statements.
+The most significant impact of ASU 2020-07 to the Foundation's financial statements was in the area of additional disclosures.